 European Doctor of Philosophy (PhD)

-There are detailed Guidelines for students registered for a research degree and staff involved in supervision of research students, approved by the Board of Graduate Studies.
-All research students and supervisors are expected to familiarise themselves with the relevant Guidelines, which are available on the Graduate School website.
+There are detailed Guidelines for students registered for a research degree and staff involved in supervision of research students, available on the Doctoral College website, approved by the Board of Graduate Studies.
 Departments also have specific requirements for research degrees, which are set out in departmental handbooks and on websites.
 In addition to these Guidelines, the Regulation on student registration, attendance and progress applies to all students at the University, including those registered for research degrees.
+All research students and supervisors are expected to familiarise themselves with the relevant guidelines available on the Doctoral College and departmental websites.

 Some research degrees include a compulsory taught component.
-Detailed information on individual course requirements, including course length and assessment methods, is set out in the Course Regulations.
+Detailed information on individual course requirements, including course length and assessment methods, is held by the relevant academic department.

 1. The standard period of study for research degrees as set out below is determined by the Senate.